mankowsj/simple-gallery/README.md

 ## TODO

 - changed main grid to flex (elements not wrapping properly) / /media?
-- fix border on switch for webkit
+- fix border on switch for webkit / NO GO
 - fix redux types on components / no errors now ???
 - fix dialog scroll mode DONE
 - check project for any types DONE